 Switching Baby To Whole Milk – Best Practices

-As your baby’s first birthday approaches, you may be wondering how the transition from breastmilk or formula to cow’s milk will go for your little one.
-Will they like it?
-Will it hurt their stomach?
-How will it affect them?
+As your baby’s first birthday approaches, you may be wondering how the transition from breast milk or formula to cow’s milk will go for your little one.

 There are a few different ways that you can make the switch to whole milk, and which one you choose really depends on your baby!

-In the beginning, I would always recommend trying a little bit, meaning a few ounces at a time, just to make sure your baby will not have any kind of negative reaction to the milk.
+In the beginning, I recommend trying a little bit, meaning a few ounces at a time, just to make sure your baby will not have any kind of negative reaction to the milk.

 After this initial “test,” there are a few different methods you could follow to complete the transition.

-It should also be noted that children do not HAVE to switch to cow’s milk at all.
+Children do not HAVE to switch to cow’s milk at all.

 Breastfeeding is recommended by WHO for at least 2 years, so if you and your baby are still happily breastfeeding, there is no reason to switch to cow’s milk at all.
-You can offer water with meals or even breastmilk in a cup.

 For formula-fed babies, formula is no longer nutritionally necessary around 12 months of age (including “toddler formula”) and can be discontinued.